 Alaska Community Action on Toxics (ACAT)

 ACAT is a statewide environmental health and justice organization that believes everyone has the right to clean air, water, and toxic-free food.
-It works to help communities implement effective environmental health strategies and to eliminate the production and release of harmful chemicals by industry and military resources.

 Beyond Pesticides